 “I found what really had happened is Jobs never designed a lick of anything in his life.
 He had Woz do it.
 Woz did it in like 72 hours nonstop and all in his head.
 He got it down to 20 or 30 ICs.
 It was remarkable, a tour de force.
 It was so minimized, though, that nobody else could build it.
 Nobody could understand what Woz did but Woz.
 It was the brilliant piece of engineering, but it was just unproducible [sic].
 So the game sat around and languished in the lab.”

 His number one problem was fitting in at a game company because he didn’t particularly like games (the heathen!).
 You see, there has been a slow cultural change over the past fifty years.
 Whereas today gamers come from all walks of life, Atari’s customers in the first half of the 70s were either bar patrons who needed to blow off some steam, or else children and their quarter-producing families.
 Back in the 1970s it was odd for Valentine to spend a work day talking about games and perhaps even test-driving them.
 It wasn’t until my generation that it became common for many gamers to derive the majority of their entertainment from games, as that was a long, gradual process.
-It’s now more common than ever for entertainment consumers to be attracted specifically to games, just like how, in my generation, it’s more common now than it’s ever been for men to be attracted specifically to Asian women.
+It’s now more common than ever for entertainment consumers to be attracted specifically to games.

 Sears didn’t really like the laid-back atmosphere of Atari either.
 When they visited Sunnyvale to see the new production facility, they came in to see Bushnell riding the conveyor belt in a cardboard box.
 That night for dinner Bushnell, afraid of scaring off his investors, ordered the board members to wear suits and ties to the restaurant.
 To their “Gift of the Magi”-flavored horror, they saw the Sears executives nervously dressed in T-shirts and jeans.
 Of course, don’t get the idea that Bushnell was only the playful type.
 He would often look over engineers’ shoulders while they were working and make suggestions.
 Whether he visited Alcorn who was working on a high-speed modem (yes, in the 1970s.
 I’m telling you, Alcorn was a genius) or a junior engineer designing a game, he would suggest changes.
 The problem was that the junior engineers didn’t understand that he was just offering advice and would follow his input as if it were an order, which would often have negative ramifications on the product.
 To combat this, Alcorn told everyone to not take Bushenll’s suggestions as orders unless he said something three times.
 Bushnell eventually caught wind of this and held a meeting where he vehemently stated “When I tell you to do something, you do it!”
 One of the engineers yelled back, “Could you repeat that two more times?”